John Setka: Early life and education

-Union Career
+Union career

-Under John's leadership, media commentators have noted the "pervasive power of the CFMEU over construction companies".
+Under Setka's leadership, media commentators have noted the "pervasive power of the CFMEU over construction companies".

-In 2012 he unsuccessfully attempted to sue the opposition leader Tony Abbott in defamation after Abbott called him a thug.
+In 2012, he sued the opposition leader Tony Abbott.
+Setka claimed that Abbott defamed him by suggesting that he was involved in intimidation, extortion and was a self-confessed thug.
+Setka lost.
+The action came to an end in 2015, when further appeals were ruled out, with costs being awarded against Setka.

 In 2015, Setka encouraged workers within the Rail, Tram and Bus Union to strike during the Australian Football League finals to "use finals fever to their advantage in their bitter industrial fight with Metro Trains and Yarra Trams".
 The decision was criticised by Victorian Labor minister Jacinta Allan due to the strike's impact on businesses.

 Setka openly criticised the former prime minister Kevin Rudd in 2018.
 During a speech, he said: 'he's one of the worst fucking Labor PMs we've ever had ... (because) ... he kept the ABCC and coercive powers and he wants to talk about workers and the trade union movement.'

 Setka is known for his public condemnation of the ABCC and its staff.
-In 2017 he publicly threatened to target the home addresses of building watchdog inspectors and lobby local footy clubs so their "kids will be ashamed of who their parents are".
-These comments were controversial.
-On the other hand, he is regarded by many in the union movement, especially in the industrial left faction; to be a robust and genuine union activist.
+In 2017, he publicly threatened to target the home addresses of building watchdog inspectors and lobby local footy clubs so their "kids will be ashamed of who their parents are".
+On the other hand, he is regarded by many in the union movement, especially in the industrial left faction, to be a robust and genuine union activist.
 He has in the past had strong support from Luke Hilakari, among other prominent leaders in the trade union movement.